jyates/cruise-control-wiki/REST-APIs.md

 ## GET REQUESTS
 The GET requests in Kafka Cruise Control REST API are for read only operations, i.e. the operations that do not have any external impacts.
 The GET requests includes the following operations:
-* Train the Linear Regression Model
-* Bootstrap the load monitor
+* Query the state of Cruise Control
 * Query the current cluster load
+* Query partition resource utilization
 * Get an optimization proposal
+* Bootstrap the load monitor
-* Query the state of Cruise Control
+* Train the Linear Regression Model

 ### Get the state of Kafka Cruise Control
 User can query the state of Kafka Cruise Control at any time by issuing an HTTP GET request.